Information about our organisation

-If you submit an order for a Surrey home self-test kit, we collect personal and sensitive personal data (as described in the Data Protection Act 1998) from you.
+If you submit an order for a Surrey home self-test kit or online contraception, we collect personal and sensitive personal data (as described in the Data Protection Act 1998) from you.

-We only collect data in response to questions we need to ask to make sure you get the right home self-test kit, care and treatment and, information that we are required to collect for anonymous bulk reporting for health planning and monitoring.
+We only collect data in response to questions we need to ask to make sure you get the right home self-test kit or contraception, and, information that we are required to collect for anonymous bulk reporting for health planning and monitoring.

 Personal data is data that relates to an identifiable living person and can include your name, address, date of birth etc. Sensitive data can include information relating to a data subject’s race or ethnicity, political views, religious or other beliefs, physical or mental health/conditions, sexual orientation and the commission or alleged commission of an offence, or proceedings or sentence relating to offence or alleged offences.

-CNWL collects the following information when you submit an order for a Surrey home self-test kit:
+CNWL collects the following information when you submit an order for a Surrey home self-test kit or online contraception:

 - Date of birth

 - Email address